react-boilerplate/react-boilerplate-typescript/docs/general/typescript.md

             }
           },
         ],

 To tell webpack to ignore the generated css.d.ts files, add the following to the plugins section on line 132

         new webpack.WatchIgnorePlugin([/css\.d\.ts$/]),

-**Immutable.js:** Immutable data structers are removed and state is held with normal js objects.
+**Immer:** `Immer` is removed and state is held with normal js objects.
 Typescript provides compile-time immutability with `readonly` interfaces.
-Type-safety with `immutable.js` is unnecessarily complicated in this case.
+Type-safety with `immer` is unnecessarily complicated in this case.

-**Saga/Reducer Injectors:** Only the containers props are exported explicity and for simplicity even though it was enhanced with injector components.
-I see no use in accessing their props.

 **Type-safety:** Follow [react-typescript-guide] rules and tips for maintaining type safety through out the layers